 Drawing on our global network, we take an evidence-based approach to design, developing measurable performance goals with our clients and consulting partners, defined above any one local code or certification system.
 With the support of our in-house environmental performance modeling team, KPFep, and our data and digital practice experts, we design using an integrated workflow in which form, envelope, and systems are optimized from building concept to operation, resulting in sustainable, resilient, and healthy structures and spaces.

-This mission extends beyond our project work to our own campus and community as we endeavor to achieve operational carbon neutrality by minimizing our energy, water, and waste impact and financially committing to verified carbon offset programs.
+This mission extends beyond our project work to our own campus and community as we endeavor to achieve operational carbon neutrality by minimizing our energy, water, and waste impact and investing in the World Wildlife Fund's Climate Crowd and Alliances for Climate Action programs.
+KPF is the first architecture firm in the U.S. to have an office WELL Health-Safety certified.
 This institutional effort is paired with developing the environmental expertise of our staff through education, knowledge exchange, and awareness programs.
 Our objective is to serve, through both design and practice, as responsible stewards of our planet.